-Course No. Subject Grade Credits ENGINEERING DESIGN (IED) ICE (Principles of Engineering) CS (DE) 10-11 10-11 10-12 1 1 1 2871-2 Introduction to Engineering Design (IED) Grade Placement: 10-11 Recommended Prerequisite: Successful completion of English I and Algebra I Credit: 1 Designed for 10th or 11th grade students, the major focus of I application.
-Through hands-on projects, students apply engine work.
-Students use industry standard 3D modeling software to proposed problems, document their work using an engineer's to peers and members of the professional community eering standards and do b help them design solu cument their tions to solve 2872-2 Engineering Science ( previous name - Principles of Engineering) Grade Placement: 10-12 Prerequisite: Intro to Engineering Design.
-English I and Algebra I, Biology, Chemistry,(IPC) or Physics Recommended Prerequisite: Geometry Credit: 1 (P, S, & Advanced Course) Designed for 10th or 11th grade students, this survey course e they'll encounter in a post-secondary engineering course of st energy, statics, materials, and kinematics.
-They develop probl knowledge of research and design to create solutions to variou communicate solutions.
-Note: Engineering Science may satisfy the fourth science cre prerequisites on the Foundation High School Program. udy.
-Topics include me em-solving skills and a is challenges, documen chanisms, pply their t their work and 2850-4 Digital Electronics (DE) Grade Placement: 10-12 Prerequisite: Into to Engineering Design and Engineering Science (POE).
-Successful completion of English I, Algebra I & Geometry Credit: 1 (P, M, & Advanced Course) Digital electronics is the foundation of all modern electronic of players, laptop computers, digital cameras and high-definition the process of combinational and sequential logic design, engi documentation.
-This course is designed for 10th or 11th grade Course will only grant 1 credit .Note: Digital Electronics may satisfy the fourth math credit prerequisites on the Foundation High School Program. televisions.
-Students a ineering standards and students. re introduced to technical
+Course No. Subject Grade Credits 2871/9019-2 INTRODUCTION TO ENGINEERING DESIGN (IED) 10-11 1 2872/9017-2 ENGINEERING SCIENCE ENGINEERING SCIENCE 1 2850/9027-4 850/9027-4 DIGITAL ELECTRONICS (DE) 10-12 1 2871/9019-2IntrodDesign (IED) (PLTW)Grade Placement: 10-11Recommended PrerequisiteEnglish I and Algebra ICredit: 1 luction to Engineering Designed for 10th or 11th grade students, the major focus of IED application.
+Through hands-on projects, students apply engineerin work.
+Students use industry standard 3D modeling software to hel proposed problems, document their work using an engineer's note to peers and members of the professional community g standards and doci p them design soluti ument their ions to solve 2872/9017-2 Engin Grade Placement: 10-12 Prerequisite: Intro to Engin Algebra I, Biology, Chemistr Recommended Prerequisite Credit: 1 (P, S, & Advanced Course) ry, (IPC) or Physics Engineering Science is an engineering course designed to expose a concepts and technologies that they will encounter in a postsecond engineering domain.
+Students will have an opportunity to investig careers.
+In Engineering Science, students will employ science, tec mathematical concepts in the solution of real-world challenge situ problem-solving skills and apply their knowledge of research and challenges.
+Students will also learn how to document their work a their peers and members of the professional community.
+Note: Engineering Science may satisfy the fourth science credit prerequisites on the Foundation High School Program. dary program of stud ate engineering and hnology, engineering ations.
+Students will design to create solu nd communicate the ly in any high-tech g, and develop utions to various ir solutions to 2850/9027-4 Digita Grade Placement: 10-12 Prerequisite: Intro to Engin Engineering Science (POE) English I, Algebra I & Geom Credit: 1 (P, M, & Advanced Course .
+Successful completion of etry Digital Electronics is the study of electronic circuits that are used signals.
+In contrast to analog electronics, where information is rep voltage, digital signals are represented by two discreet voltages or for greater signal speed and storage capabilities and has revolution Digital electronics is the foundation of modern electronic devices audio players, laptop computers, digital cameras, and high-definit of Digital Electronics is to expose students to the design process of logic design, teamwork, communication methods, engineering sta documentation. .Note: Digital Electronics may satisfy the fourth math credit after prerequisites on the Foundation High School Program. resented by a contin- logic levels.
+This di nized the world of ele such as cellular phor ion televisions.
+The j of combinational and ndards, and technica uously varying stinction allows ectronics. nes, digital primary focus sequential l

-Class offered at F.C.R.T.C.
+\\Classes offered at F.C.R.T.C.